Starfish-develop/Starfish/README.md

 Grid Interface (different for PHOENIX, Kurucz, BT-Settl)
 * PHOENIX, Kurucz, etc inherit the Grid base class

-Ways to resample wavelengths
-* Willie's spectra will require a wl grid specified by FITS headers
-* When spectra are convolved with instrumental resolution, they can be downsampled

-Spectrum object can resample to log-linear
-* air to vac conversion
-* could store wave_grid in a separate dataset of the HDF5 file?

 #Master grid creation.
 This isn't tested, but what is probably happening is that the slowest process is actually
 the writing to the file (takes about 0.25 times the "processing" of a file).
 The queue then becomes saturated.
 Honestly, there isn't really a way around this, because there is one "master process" that is doing all the reading/writing to the HDF5 file.
 Even with MPI/HDF5, this situation isn't much improved because we need to have all the attributes updated properly.

-can take an "instrument object", which specifies wl_grid, FWHM, etc.
-* creates a new HDF5 object
+This might actually be a hangup with the holyscratch filesystem.

 Instrument grid creation
-* takes a Master HDF5 grid, and instrument object, creates a new grid with the same attributes, does the interpolation, convolution, vsini, etc.
+* takes a Master HDF5 grid, and instrument object, creates a new HDF5 grid with the same attributes, does the interpolation, convolution, vsini, etc.

-#Where should the convolution, vsini, be done?
-On the LogLambda spectrum object?

 * No need to subclass?
 Same interface for both master file and instrument file
 * Has a writer class variable that can be set, which has a write_to_FITS() method

-Interpolator object
-* uses a HDF5 file Interface, either master or for an instrument
-* determines if interpolating in T,G,M or T,G,M,A (tri vs quad linear)
-* can determine whether it needs to interpolate in 3 or 4 dimensions
-* caches 8 or 16 (or twice as many) nearby spectra depending on how many T,G,M or T,G,M,A
-* check grid bounds
-* handles edge cases (or uses HDF5 edge handling ability)

 #Tests